gcoop-libre/ansible-lookup-plugin-pass/README.md

 ## Settings

 By default it uses `~/.password-store` as the password store.
-If you need to change this set the `ANSIBLE_PASS_PASSWORD_STORE_DIR` environment variable to the absolute path of the password store you want to use.
+If you need to change this set the `ANSIBLE_PASS_PASSWORD_STORE_DIR` environment variable or the `password_store` parameter to the absolute path of the password store you want to use.

 ## Parameters